Neural Methods for Amortized Inference: NEURAL SUMMARY STATISTICS

-All methods discussed in Section~\ref{sec:neural_posterior_inference} can incorporate this notion by splitting the underlying neural-network architecture into two distinct sub-architectures: a summary network for extracting summary statistics from the data, and an inference network that now takes those summary statistics as input (instead of the raw data), and outputs estimates or distributional parameters.
-The summary network can be trained in tandem with this now-simplified inference network in an end-to-end fashion.
-The trained summary network then implicitly targets summary statistics that best enable the inference network to match the true posterior distribution in a KL sense; see, for example, \citet{Sainsbury_2024} for this setup with neural Bayes estimators, \citet{Radev_2022} for this setup in an approximate Bayes forward KL divergence setting, and \citet{Wiqvist_2021} in a reverse KL divergence setting.
-The inference network combined with a summary network has the following graphical representation (here, in an approximate Bayes setting):

-When a set of hand-crafted statistics are known to be informative of the parameter vector, one may utilise both hand-crafted and implicitly learned (neural) summary statistics simultaneously \citep[see, e.g.,][Sec.~2.2.1]{Sainsbury_2024}.
+All methods discussed in Section~\ref{sec:neural_posterior_inference} can incorporate this design by splitting the underlying neural-network architecture into two parts: a summary network for extracting summary statistics from the data, and an inference network that uses these summary statistics as input to output parameter estimates or distributional parameters.
+The summary network can be trained in tandem with the now-simplified inference network in an end-to-end manner; see, for example, \citet{Sainsbury_2024} for this setup in an estimation setting, \citet{Radev_2022} in a forward KL divergence setting, and \citet{Wiqvist_2021} in a reverse KL divergence setting.
+The inference network combined with a summary network in an approximate Bayes setting has the graphical representation shown in Figure~\ref{fig:SummInfNetwork}.
+When a set of hand-crafted summary statistics is known to be informative of the parameter vector, one may use both these and implicitly learned (neural) summary statistics simultaneously \citep[see, e.g.,][Sec.~2.2.1]{Sainsbury_2024}.